zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-vision-dls/workshops/freetier/intro.md

 **About the data:**

 We obtained coherent diffraction images generated from cancerous blood samples from East Carolina University.
-Each of these JPG images is labelled with one of three classifications based on the features present in the image.
+Each of these JPG images is labeled with one of three classifications based on the features present in the image.
 The three classifications are: cell, debris, and stripe.

 *Estimated Workshop Time*: 90 minutes